-For both CWSRF and DWSRF loans made for emergency projects, as defined by Title 131, that serve as a bridge financing while a borrower awaits to receive funding from other sources, such as FEMA, will have an annual interest rate of 0% for SFY 2023 IUP.
+For both CWSRF and DWSRF loans made for emergency projects, as defined by Title 131, that serve as a bridge financing while a borrower awaits to receive funding from other sources, such as FEMA, will have an annual interest rate of 0% for SFY 2024 IUP.
 The 0% will only apply to the portion that will be covered by other funding sources.
-Loan contracts for CWSRF will also establish that if other funding sources cannot be secured, the interest may be adjusted up to that noted above.